+John P. Kelly

+Ocean County

+Commissioner

+NJTPA Chair

-John P. Kelly Ocean County Commissioner NJTPA First Vice Chair ommissioner John P. Kelly was elected in 1993 and joined the NJTPA Board of Trustees in 2016.
-He was elected First Vice-Chair for the 2022-2023 term and also chairs the Project Prioritization Committee.
+ommissioner John P. Kelly was elected in 1993 and joined the NJTPA Board of Trustees in 2016.
+He was elected Chair for the 2024-2025 term, after previously serving as First Vice Chair.